Edexde/letstry/READme.md

-It is a Demo for everyone
+It is a Demo for everybody